adambrgmn/adambrgmn/cv.md

 ### Languages

-- JavaScript – node, browser and edge runtimes
+- JavaScript (preferably TypeScript) – node, browser and edge runtimes
 - HTML – with strong focus on semantics
 - CSS – plain and modern
 - PHP – simple and reliable

 ### Tools

-- Rendering with React (vanilla, NextJS, Remix et.al.)
+- Rendering with React (vanilla, NextJS, Remix et.al.).
-- Data fetching with GraphQL (apollo) and REST (react-query)
+- Data fetching with GraphQL (apollo) and REST (react-query).
-- Testing with Jest and Cypress
+- Testing with Jest and Cypress.
-- Styling with vanilla CSS, CSS-in-JS (styled-components, emotion) and Tailwind
+- Styling with vanilla CSS, CSS-in-JS (styled-components, emotion) and Tailwind.
-- Backend with Lambda and edge functions
+- Backend with node on AWS Lambda and edge functions.

 ### Design tools